Peter Elliott (Canadian priest): Career

 From April through July 2018, Elliott went on sabbatical in part to work out plans for his retirement from his ministry at Christ Church Cathedral and the Diocese of New Westminster.

 On 9 September 2018, Elliott announced that he would be retiring as dean and rector of Christ Church Cathedral as of 30 September, 2019.

 Elliott was appointed Interim Director of Anglican Formation at Vancouver School of Theology on January 1, 2022 for the spring term in addition to his role as sessional instructor.

 Currently Adjunct Faculty at Vancouver School of Theology, Peter also has a private practice through Elliott Resource Services, Pacific as a consultant and coach.
-He’s a featured writer on the arts and culture in the national newspaper of the Anglican Church of Canada–the Anglican Journal, and co-hosts, with Dean Nathan LeRud the popular podcast The Gospel and Musical Theatre produced through Trinity Episcopal Cathedral, Portland Oregon.
+He’s a featured writer on the arts and culture in the national newspaper of the Anglican Church of Canada–the Anglican Journal, and co-hosts, with Dean Nathan LeRud the popular podcast The Gospel and Musical Theatre produced through Trinity Episcopal Cathedral in Portland, Oregon.